 Flatiron, named after the Flatiron Building on the southeast corner of 23rd Street and Fifth Avenue, is where midtown ends and downtown begins.
-The neighborhood began its evolution into a residential enclave in the 1980’s.
-Prior to that, it was a commercial hub with small clothing and toy manufacturers, sometimes called the Toy District.
+The neighborhood was a commercial hub known as the Toy District (after its many small toy manufacturers) until the 1980’s, when it began its residential evolution.
 Today, Flatiron is known for its open, airy lofts that have been converted into residential homes.

 The neighborhood is bounded by 14th Street to the south; Sixth Avenue to the west; Park Avenue South to the east; and 30th Street to the north.
 Flatiron’s commercial roots are obvious on Fifth Avenue and Broadway, where you can find a mix of shopping, restaurants, offices, and residential loft buildings.
 More traditional apartment buildings are scattered throughout, but tend to be concentrated towards the edge of the neighborhood.